-MMSD provides a Comprehensive Annual Financial Statement which is prepared by an independent auditor.
-The Government Finance Officers Association awarded a Certificate of Achievement for Excellence in Financial Reporting to the District for its comprehensive annual financial report (CAFR) for the fiscal year ended December 31, 2017.
+MMSD provides a Comprehensive Annual Financial Statement (CAFR) which is prepared by an independent auditor.
+The Government Finance Officers Association awarded a Certificate of Achievement for Excellence in Financial Reporting to the District for its CAFR for the fiscal year ended December 31, 2017.
 This was the 40th consecutive year that the District has received this prestigious award.